If you notice any lump or change to how your breast normally feels you should see a doctor promptly.

-- Treatment may aim to ease symptoms in some cases.
+- Treatment may aim to ease symptoms of breast cancer in some cases.
 Even if a cure is not possible, treatments may be used to reduce the size of a tumour, which may ease symptoms such as pain.
 If a cancer is advanced then you may require treatments such as nutritional supplements, painkillers, or other techniques to help keep you free of pain or other symptoms.

 The types of operation which may be considered are:

 - Breast-conserving surgery.
 This is often an option if the tumour is not too big.
 A lumpectomy (or wide local excision) is one type of operation where just the tumour and some surrounding breast tissue are removed.
 It is usual to have radiotherapy following this operation.
 This aims to kill any cancer cells which may have been left in the breast tissue.

 - Removal of the affected breast (mastectomy).
 This may be necessary if there is a large tumour or a tumour in the middle of the breast.
 It is often possible to have breast reconstructive surgery to create a new breast following a mastectomy.
 This can often be done at the same time as the mastectomy, although it can also be done months or years later.
 There are now many different types of reconstruction operations available.

 - A sentinel lymph node biopsy may be performed.
 This is a way of assessing if the main lymph nodes draining the breast contain cancer.
 If they are clear then the remaining lymph nodes in the armpit will not need to be removed.
 If it is not possible to do this, one or more of the lymph nodes in the armpit may be removed.
 This helps to stage the disease accurately and to guide the specialist as to what treatment to advise following surgery.